 Viscose fiber has its origins in the UK, France, and here in America.
 Actually, according to this abstract the idea of an “artificial silk” dates back to 1664.
 In 1885, a Frenchman used mulberry bark pulp and gummy rubber to create a viscous substance, but it wasn’t economically viable.
 The first true commercial synthetic fiber wasn’t patented until 1884, with manufacturing dating to 1889.

-A group of Englishmen figured out the viscose process in 1891.
-A company called Courtaulds Fibers delivered the first commercial viscose rayon in 1905.
+An English company called Courtaulds Fibers delivered the first commercial viscose rayon in 1905.
 Later, in the U.S., the American Viscose Company launched a product called “Artificial Silk,” which ultimately became viscose rayon.

 So where did the name “rayon” come from?

-Let’s circle back to 1924.
-Actually, the U.S. Department of Commerce, along with some other commercial organizations, came up with the name “rayon.”
+In 1924, the U.S. Department of Commerce, along with some other commercial organizations, came up with the name “rayon.”
 It combined “ray” (sun) with “on” (cotton).
 The main theory is that the name combined the fiber’s brightness in color with its similarities to cotton.

 So is viscose rayon really like cotton?